Employer Branding: Definition, Strategy, and Examples

 • Compensating employees fairly for their talent

-These things matter because people's experiences and perceptions of your company actually shape your employer brand.
+These things matter because perceptions of your company actually shape your employer brand.
 You could spend all of your time discussing how your organization is a great workplace, but it will amount to nothing if many of your former employees shared negative reviews on Glassdoor or LinkedIn, for example.

 Why is employer branding important?